justincpresley/softsec/README.md

-# softsec - A wide-variety of important skills
+# softsec - A wide-variety of important security skills

-This repository was the center for storing all projects relating to the masters-level course Software and Systems Security, CSC 5585.
-This course was taken during my first senior semester and counted for my masters degree rather than my undergraduate degree.
+This repository was the center for storing all projects relating to the masters-level course **Software and Systems Security**, CSC 5585.
+This course was taken during my first senior semester.

 The concepts that I worked on are seen below.
 Each with their own tasks to prove my knowledge of the subject via action.